Rosalina121/kremstream-neo/README.md

 ### OBS
 There's a websocket server connected to the OBS' one.
 You can change scenes and do other stuff straight from the deck view.

+### VNyan
+A connection to the VNyan websocket is made.
+You need to create a graph in there that listens on stuff.
+Right now for example I have a "reset pos" button on Deck that sends a message that calls the websocket and resets the avatar position in VNyan.
+It's pretty basic so far, but personally I don't have more uses for that.

 ## Extras
 ### OCR
 There's a simple draft OCR implementation with `tesseract.js`.
 It grabs a frame from an OBS source (or scene) and just rawdoggs it and spits out garbage.